Existing homes

 The ratings will also give banks the confidence to loan more capital to Australians to upgrade the energy performance of their homes and help verify the loans as green investments.

 An energy assessor will visit a home to take measurements and look at the construction and the building materials that have been used.
 The assessment will consider the comfort of the home in hot and cold weather extremes, and the energy used by major fixed appliances such as air conditioners, heaters and hot water systems.
-Like new home ratings, the assessment will provide both a thermal star rating (out of 10) and a ‘whole of home’ rating indicating the cost of running the home.
+Like new home ratings, the assessment will provide both a 'thermal star' rating (out of 10) and a ‘whole of home’ rating indicating the cost of running the home.

 NatHERS ratings for existing homes will be available from mid 2025.
 Trials are planned for the second half of 2023 and into 2024 with the finance sector, property valuers and energy assessors.